 Deep breathing after surgery

 After surgery it is important to take an active role in your recovery.
-One way to take an active role is by doing deep breathing exercises.
+One way to do so is by doing deep breathing exercises.

 A device called an incentive spirometer can help you take deep breaths correctly.
 If you do not have this device, you can still practice deep breathing on your own.